 So, it’s not really the case that rats grind down their teeth because they keep growing, but rather the opposite: the rat’s teeth never stop growing because they keep grinding them down in nature as a result of their diet.

 We humans usually see pearly white dentition as a sign of them being in good shape.
 For rats, this is different.
-Their teeth being yellow doesn’t mean that they’re dirty or that there’s something wrong with them.
+Yellow fangs don’t mean that they’re dirty or that there’s something wrong with them.
 In fact, the yellow color is perfectly normal and healthy.
-The reason why their teeth are so yellow is that they have an iron-containing pigment in them which gives them their yellow color.
+The reason why their teeth are so yellow is that they have an iron-containing pigment in them which gives them their yellow color, so it has nothing to do with dirt or staining!

 Interestingly enough, newborn rats do have white teeth.
-Their teeth start turning yellow at around 21 days after birth and by 38 days after birth, they’ve reached their full, iconic, yellow color.
-However, as I’ve said, this is not because their teeth become dirty, but rather because the pigment in their teeth hasn’t fully developed yet until then.
+Their fangs only start turning yellow at around 21 days after birth and by 38 days after birth, they’ve reached their full, iconic, yellow color.
+However, as I’ve said, this is not because they become dirty, but rather because the pigment hasn’t fully developed yet until then.

-The only teeth you really see of a rat are their 4 incisors.
-They’re the largest and are most prominently placed in their mouth.
+When you look at a rat’s mouth you often only see its 4 incisors and not the molars.
+The incisors are the largest and are most prominently placed in their mouth.
 The molars are further back so you barely ever see those.
 I can describe the way their teeth look, but a picture says more than a thousand words.
 Take a look at the image below:

-As you can see in the photo, you can only see the front teeth.
+As you can see in the photo, you can only see the incisors.
 To get an idea of what their molars look like it’s best to look at a skeleton:

 As you can see in this diagram, the molars are much further back than their incisors which explains why they’re so hard to see in a live rat.